-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Denail Therapeutics Inc., do Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Denali Therapeutics Inc., of Broadridge, 51 Mercedes Way, Edgewood, NY-11717.

-ELECTRONIC DELIVERY OF FUTURE STOCKHOLDER COMMUNICATIONS If you would like to reduce the costs incurred by Denial Therapeutics inc. in mailing proxy materials, you for the internet.
-It is so much to be communicated by the state of the internet.
-It is so my for describer delivery, peaker follow the instructions above to vote using the internet and, when prompted, indicate that you agree to receive or access stockholder communications electronically in future years.
+ELECTRONIC DELIVERY OF FUTURE STOCKHOLDER COMMUNICATIONS If you would like to reduce the costs incurred by Detail Therspeutics for, in maining pricey makens, you for the internet.
+To sign up for selectronic delivers, been allowed to the internet.
+To sign up for selectronic delivers, please follow the instructions above to vole usually internet and, when prompted, indicate that you agree to receive or access stockholder communications electronically in future years.